mercadder/python/README.md

 Collection of codes in Python
 Basic and Intermediate exercises incluiding:

-Loops If and while, variables, functions, lists, tuple, etc.
+Loops If and while, variables, functions, lists, tuple, turtle, etc.